jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 ### Inline Functions
-Define functions inline only when they are small, say, 10 lines or fewer.

 You can declare functions in a way that allows the compiler to expand them inline rather than calling them through the usual function call mechanism.

 Inlining a function can generate more efficient object code, as long as the inlined function is small.
 Feel free to inline accessors and mutators, and other short, performance-critical functions.
  Overuse of inlining can actually make programs slower.
 Depending on a function's size, inlining it can cause the code size to increase or decrease.
-Inlining a very small accessor function will usually decrease code size while inlining a very large function can dramatically increase code size.
-On modern processors smaller code usually runs faster due to better use of the instruction cache.

 A decent rule of thumb is to not inline a function if it is more than 10 lines long.
 Beware of destructors, which are often longer than they appear because of implicit member- and base-destructor calls!

 Another useful rule of thumb: it's typically not cost effective to inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).

-It is important to know that functions are not always inlined even if they are declared as such; for example, virtual and recursive functions are not normally inlined.
-Usually recursive functions should not be inline.
-The main reason for making a virtual function inline is to place its definition in the class, either for convenience or to document its behavior, e.g., for accessors and mutators.

 ### Names and Order of Includes
 Include headers in the following order: G4CMP headers, G4 headers, other libraries' headers (e.g. CLHEP), C system headers, C++ standard library headers, then your project's headers.

 Headers should only be included using an angle-bracketed path if the library requires you to do so.
 In particular, the following headers require angle brackets: